-Explore your mindfulness practice, touch into the roots of compassion and, be refreshed by the fall colours of the natural world.
+Explore your mindfulness practice, touch into the roots of compassion and,

 Thanks to a generous community donor for supporting our annual autumn retreat.